 Selected by the Modern Library as one of the 100 best novels of all time

-From the Modern Library's new set of beautifully repackaged hardcover classics by William Faulkner--also available are Snopes, The Sound and the Fury, Light in August, Absalom, Absalom ,
+From the Modern Library's new set of beautifully repackaged hardcover classics by William Faulkner--also available are Snopes, As I Lay Dying, The Sound and the Fury, Absalom, Absalom ,

 and Selected Short Stories

-vividly brings to life Faulkner's imaginary South, one of literature's great invented landscapes, and is replete with the poignant, impoverished, violent, and hypnotically fascinating characters that were his trademark.
-Along with a new Foreword by E. L. Doctorow, this edition reproduces the corrected text of As I Lay Dying
+brings to life Faulkner's imaginary South, one of literature's great invented landscapes, in all of its unerringly fascinating glory.
+Along with a new Foreword by C. E. Morgan, this edition reproduces the corrected text of Light in August

 as established in 1985 by Faulkner expert Noel Polk.